Pakistan is open to international tourism

 • Asia is also home to most of the world’s best airlines.
 There are only ten airlines that received the prestigious 5-star mark of quality from Skytrax, and all of them are from Asia: ANA, Asiana Airlines, Cathay Pacific, EVA Air, Garuda Indonesia, Japan Airlines, Korean Air, Qatar Airways, Singapore Airlines.
 Choosing one of these airlines for your trip to Pakistan will guarantee a pleasant journey – delicious meals served during the flight, great in-flight entertainment, and above-average airline customer service.

 • Asia is extremely well served by low-cost regional airlines.
 If you are visiting Pakistan and want to see several other countries on a tight budget, they often have great sales with rock-bottom prices, while still offering a relatively comfortable flight experience.
-Among the best Asian budget airlines you can book without hesitation are AirAsiaCebu Pacific, Citilink, FlyDubai, Indigo, Jetstar Airways, Scoot, SpiceJet, and VietJet Air.
+Among the best Asian budget airlines you can book without hesitation are AirAsiaCebu Pacific, Citilink, FlyDubai, Indigo, Jetstar Airways, Scoot, SpiceJet.
 The cons?
 Being no-frills airlines they may not provide free baggage allowance, inflight meals, or onboard entertainment.
 The departure times may also be quite inconvenient as they try to save money by flying at off-peak hours.

-Flights from major Asian airports to Pakistan
+Flights to Pakistan dataset